Assessors Frequently Asked Questions

 Why should I pay interest on a late payment when I never received my tax bill?

 Under state law, failure to receive a bill does NOT affect the validity of the tax or any interest or fines incurred due to late payments.

 It is the responsibility of the taxpayer to secure his/her tax bill when one is not received.
 You can request a Duplicate Tax Bill by contacting Springfield 311 online or by dialing 3-1-1 (413-736-3111 outside of Springfield).

 Actual duplicate bills are sent via regular mail or may be picked up in person at the Collectors office in City Hall.
 Please allow ten business days to receive the duplicate bill and you should allow sufficient time to avoid late charges.
 It would be helpful to have the City's STREET and PARCEL code for the property on hand when you make your request.

 An abatement is a reduction of property tax.
 It may be based on a reduction in the assessed value of taxable property, or a parcel may be exempted completely from the property tax based on use (a church, for example).

 A taxpayer must apply for an abatement for each specific year in which there is a dispute.
 An application cannot be filed on taxes from previous years.

-Abatement applications MUST be filed no later than thirty (30) days from the mailing of the Fiscal Year 3rd quarter actual bill.
+Abatement applications MUST be filed no later than February 1st.
 Applications for abatement may be obtained at the Assessors Office and are available ONLY after the third quarter bill has been issued.
 Applications should NOT be included with any payment of taxes and must be addressed to:

 36 Court Street